yulistic/yulistic.github.io/content/post/2017-12-08-linux-keymapping-with-hwdb.markdown

 Just check the key works as you wanted, or
 ```
 udevadm info /dev/input/by-path/*-usb-*-kbd | grep KEYBOARD_KEY

+or
+udevadm info /dev/input/eventX | grep KEYBOARD_KEY
 ```
-will show the applied key mappings.
+will show the applied key mappings. `eventX` should be yours.

 Done.